A-G-Shaikh/a-g-shaikh.github.io/_posts/2025-10-24-on-journalling.markdown

 ### Conclusion

 Journalling offers meaningful benefits — not only for our psychological health but also for our biological and spiritual well-being.
 It is an act of remembering and honouring ourselves.
-Showing up in this manner is one of the greatest gifts we can offer ourselves: a path toward peace, fulfilment, and wholeness.
+Showing up in this manner is one of the greatest gifts we can offer ourselves: meeting ourselves where we are, instead of where we immediately wish to be.

 The key is to find a method that works for you — and to keep going.
 Consistency unlocks the real rewards.
 Our words can be our mirrors — not only reflecting who we are, but steadily revealing the horizon of who we are striving to become.

 May your pages become places of light and healing.

-Happy journalling and thanks for reading my TED talk !
+Happy journalling and if this ever does become a TED Talk — you heard it here first.

 ---